 As a transfer student, you will have your status initialized for measuring satisfactory academic progress by counting the transfer credits accepted toward the degree as both credits attempted and credits earned.
 Transfer courses are not used to evaluate whether or not you meet the minimum GPA requirement.

 Treatment of Non-Standard Situations

 - Readmitted Students

 Upon readmission after any period of non-enrollment, your satisfactory progress standing remains as it was at the end of your last semester of attendance.
 If you were making satisfactory academic progress in your last semester of attendance, your eligibility to receive federal financial aid will not be affected when you return.
-If you return after an academic probation or dismissal, your financial aid will be in suspended status and you will have to file an appeal to have your eligibility for federal aid restored.
+If you return after an academic notice or dismissal, your financial aid will be in suspended status and you will have to file an appeal to have your eligibility for federal aid restored.
 Any action you took during your period of absence that would have brought you back into compliance with the progress standard (such as successfully completing transferable courses at another institution) is factored into the evaluation.

 - Second Degree Students

 If you are enrolled for a second degree, your pace of progression status will be initialized for measuring satisfactory academic progress by counting the credits accepted toward the second degree as both credits attempted and credits earned.

 - Change of Major/Change of Degree